KadiAI and CIDS are Kadi4Mats's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).

 • Interactive dashboards to develop, monitor and visualize your ML applications

-• Supports Python, Jupyter, Kadi Workflows and command line execution
+• Supports Python, Jupyter, Kadi4Mat Workflows and command line execution

 • Flexible and persistent model definition through model-building functions

-• Data provenance tracking and AI ontology in Kadi
+• Data provenance tracking and AI ontology in Kadi4Mat

 Solutions